StFroese/social-coding/content/whoami.md

 A beautiful talk.
 I love memes
 ```
-- Working for ErUM-Data-Hub as Scientific Advisor
+- Worked for [ErUM-Data-Hub](https://erumdatahub.de) as Scientific Advisor
 - Workshops, Schools, and so on ...